By the end of this chapter, you will be able to:

 The purpose or objectives of the research generally define the major elements of an investigation.
-Based on their goals and objectives, community psychologists develop a to best conduct their investigation.
+Based on their goals and objectives, community psychologists develop a research design to best conduct their investigation.
 It’s important to understand that the scope of research encompasses flexibility and creativity.
 The basic process can be thought of as trying to achieve an objective, as well as considering what resources and sequence of activities will result in a likely success.
-Community psychologists specify why the research is important, determine whether the design to likely to result in credible evidence, and secure the collaboration and/or approval of .
+Community psychologists specify why the research is important, determine whether the design is likely to result in credible evidence, and secure the collaboration and/or approval of stakeholders.
 Some of the major design elements include:

 - Unit of Analysis— is the study on the individual, group, setting, community, or societal level?

 - Population of Interest— is the study made up of adults, individuals meeting criteria, organizations, schools, towns, or some other group?

 - Sample Recruitment— how do we get members of the population of interest to participate in the study?

 - Data Collection— how does information get collected?